Kansas cruises to 81-65 win over Villanova in Final Four

 The Jayhawks still led 50-34 early in the second half when Wright went to a smaller lineup and ramped up the pressure on defense.
 The result was three consecutive turnovers, and quick 3-pointers by Slater and Antoine — the seldom-used guard who absorbed many of Moore’s minutes — that allowed Villanova to trim the lead to single digits.

+“We felt like we were right there,” Gillespie said.
+“It’s a long game, it’s a 40-minute game, and we pride ourselves on playing 40 minutes every night.
+And we were just talking about dig, scrap and claw and try to steal it in the end.”

-McCormack finally made them pay for going small with a rim-rattling dunk with 10:25 to play.
+McCormack finally made Villanova pay for going small with a rim-rattling dunk with 10:25 to play.

-The Wildcats had one last run in them, getting a three-point play from Samuels to close within 64-58 with just over 6 minutes left.
-But McCormack once more answered for Kansas and Braun followed his own bucket with a deep fadeaway 3 as the shot-clock expired, giving the Jayhawks plenty of breathing room down the stretch.
+And when the Wildcats made one last run, getting a three-point play from Samuels to close within 64-58 with just over 6 minutes left, McCormack and Braun answered again.
+The latter’s deep fadeaway 3 as the shot-clock expired gave Kansas some breathing room again, and the Big 12 champs coasted from there into Monday night’s title game.

+“You knew Villanova would make a run and we just kind of held on and responded,” Self said, “but I thought we played great.
+I thought we were disciplined defensively.
+I thought we stayed down on shot fakes, basically, for 40 minutes.
+And with the exception of defending the arc, I thought that we just played terrific.”

 More AP college basketball: http://apnews.com/Collegebasketball and https://twitter.com/AP_Top25